 What Lightspeed Retail Is Missing

-Toast: Best for Full-service Restaurants Needing Integrated Online Ordering & Delivery
+Toast: Best for Restaurants

 Toast Standout Features

 - Restaurant POS: Handle front-of-house operations with menu management, table mapping and order tracking, tableside ordering, and payment and customer feedback collection tools.
 Back-of-house management tools include digital kitchen displays that automatically show dine-in, takeout, and delivery orders.
 The free starter POS and pay-as-you-go hardware make it easier for small restaurants to get up and running without a lot of upfront investment.

 - Delivery management: Most restaurant POS systems connect with third-party delivery services, but Toast has a native system that includes options for managing your own local delivery system.
 This way, you can avoid the fees associated with delivery apps.
 However, you can also choose from many external delivery management options.

 - Customer support: 24/7 support is offered via phone, chat, and email.